 Location: Various departure points, Gold Coast

-Cruises on the Gold Coast take part typically either within the canal system or out on the more open Broadwater (or sometimes both) and offer detailed commentary on local history and highlights which make them a solid choice of sightseeing options for first-time visitors to the region.
+Cruises on the Gold Coast take part typically either within the canal system or out on the Broadwater (or sometimes both) and offer detailed commentary on local history and highlights.
+This makes them a solid choice of sightseeing options for first-time visitors to the region.

 6. Hit the Bars or Nightclubs